AnymouseProphet/anymouse/README.md

 anymouse LaTeX
 ==============

-THIS README IS OUT OF DATE

-    THIS README IS OUT OF DATE

-THIS README IS OUT OF DATE

-    THIS README IS OUR OF DATE

-THIS README BE OUT OF DATE

 This is a LaTeX package that sets the fonts and some other macros used by the Anymouse Prophet in his political ramblings.